xmj-alliance/pit-astro-archipelago/src/pages/githuboIsle/posts/downMark.md

 layout: /src/layouts/MarkdownPostLayout.astro
 ---

-# Githubo Isle
-This is the Githubo Isle, famous for its Githubo down marks.

-## What is Githubo Down Mark?
+# What is Githubo Down Mark?
 Good question. **Githubo Down Marks** are down marks that mark.
 Could be:
 - The weather
 - The wind